cbaughaxway/axway-open-docs/content/en/docs/apim_installation/apiportal_install/upgrade_automatic.md

 ## Upgrade prerequisites

 Before you upgrade, complete the following prerequisites.
-These prerequisites apply for all installations: software installation and Docker containers.
+These prerequisites apply for both software installation and Docker containers installation.

 * If you intend to use the EasyBlog and EasyDiscuss plugins, you must install them before you start the upgrade.
 For more details, see [Install API Portal](/docs/apim_installation/apiportal_install/install_software/).
 * Stop and back up the existing API Portal files and database.
 There is no option to roll back after you start the upgrade.
 * To back up an API Portal software installation, perform a file system backup and export the database.

+{{< alert title="Note" color="primary" >}} Currently, API Portal upgrade from CentOS 7 to CentOS 8 is not supported.
+You can only apply a clean install on CentOS 8. {{< /alert >}}

 ## Upgrade API Portal